jiangshibiao/Simple-Library-Manage-System/README.md

 		<img src="results/7.png" width="400">

-- When searching books by name, **fuzzy logic** is supported!
+- **Fuzzy logic** is supported!
 And user can simply borrow a book by select it and put down the button.

 	<img src="results/8.png" width="700">